Sneed-Group/sneedium/README.md

 npm run make
 ```

+Keep in mind you also need a copy of the WINE project and need to be on Linux.

 A basic Electron application needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.